mandatoryprogrammer/theinternetbackup-cli/README.md

 # theinternetbackup-cli
 ## An easy-CLI tool to upload domain lists to TheInternetBackup.com to gain points for your account!

+Note that you must get an API key for your TheInteretBackup.com account via [https://theinternetbackup.com/#account](https://theinternetbackup.com/#account)

 ## Usage
 ```
 $ node tib-cli.js --help